-- An offense that meets the definition of rape, fondling, incest, or statutory rape as defined by the FBI's Uniform Crime Reporting Program. - Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-- Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age and/or because of temporary or permanent mental incapacity. - Incest: Non forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Non forcible sexual intercourse with a person who is under the statutory age of consent. - An offense that meets the definition of rape or sexual offenses, as defined by the laws of the State of Maryland (Md.
+- Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age and/or because of temporary or permanent mental incapacity. - Incest: Non forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Non forcible sexual intercourse with a person who is under the statutory age of consent. - 2.
+An offense that meets the definition of rape or sexual offenses, as defined by the laws of the State of Maryland (Md.
 Code Ann., Crim.
-Law § 3-303, et seq.), as applicable. - An offense that meets the definition of rape, aggravated rape, or criminal sexual contact as defined by the laws of the State of New Mexico (N.M.
+Law § 3-303, et seq.), as applicable. - 3.
+An offense that meets the definition of rape, aggravated rape, or criminal sexual contact as defined by the laws of the State of New Mexico (N.M.
 Stat.
-Ann. § 30-9-11, et seq.), as applicable.

-Sexual Coercion is unreasonable or oppressive speech or action used to pressure someone to engage in unwanted sexual activity (e.g., using inappropriate pressure, threats of a non-violent nature [for example, the release of sensitive or private information], manipulation, or exploiting a real or perceived power or authority over another).
-Sexual Coercion can be differentiated from seduction by a repetition of the coercive activity in the face of resistance, the degree of pressure applied, or the initiator's knowledge that the pressure is unwanted.

-Quid Pro Quo Sexual Harassment - An employee of the institution conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.

-College Sexual Harassment - Sexual Harassment is unwelcome conduct on the basis of a person's sex (including on the basis of their gender, gender identity and expression, or sexual orientation), including unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, graphic, or physical conduct of a sexual nature when:

-- Submission to or rejection of such conduct is made either explicitly or implicitly a condition of an individual's employment or academic standing or is used as the basis for employment decisions or for academic evaluation, grades, or advancement (quid pro quo); or - Such conduct creates a hostile environment.
+Ann. § 30-9-11, et seq.), as applicable. - P. Sexual Coercion is unreasonable or oppressive speech or action used to pressure someone to engage in unwanted sexual activity (e.g., using inappropriate pressure, threats of a non-violent nature [for example, the release of sensitive or private information], manipulation, or exploiting a real or perceived power or authority over another).
+Sexual Coercion can be differentiated from seduction by a repetition of the coercive activity in the face of resistance, the degree of pressure applied, or the initiator's knowledge that the pressure is unwanted. - Q. Quid Pro Quo Sexual Harassment An employee of the institution conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct. - R. College Sexual Harassment Sexual Harassment is unwelcome and offensive conduct, which need not be severe or pervasive, when the conduct is based on the basis of a person's sex (including on the basis of their gender, gender identity and expression, or sexual orientation) that consists of unwelcome sexual advances, requests for sexual favors, or other conduct of a sexual nature when: - a. submission to the conduct is made either explicitly or implicitly a term or condition of employment of or other educational decisions about an individual; - b. submission to or rejection of the conduct is used as a basis for employment or other educational decisions affecting the individual; or - c. based on the totality of the circumstances, the conduct unreasonably creates a working or learning environment that a reasonable person would perceive to be abusive or hostile.